RevolutionPi/revpi-pitest/README.md

                      Reset the counters on input pin I_3 and I_5.

           -C <addr>: Retrieve RO relay counters
-                     <addr> is the address of the module as displayed with option -d.
+                     <addr> is the address of module as displayed with option -d.

                  -S: Stop/Restart I/O update.